WebberZone/top-10/readme.txt

 == Upgrade Notice ==

-= 4.0.1 =
+= 4.0.2 =
-Major release.
-Top 10 Pro is here.
+Freemius SDK Updated.
 Check out the release post or changelog for further information.